boonej-zz/boonej.github.io/_posts/2016-05-19-oxidation.markdown

 There are plenty of ways to lubricate a brain.
 Just about anything that you can do do generate original thought or make your brain work will work.
 You could make it applicable to your current project, or an old project, or nothing at all.
-You just *have* to do it.
+You just have to *do it*.

 It gets worse as you get older and more experienced.
 All knowledge becomes precious and fleeting.
 It takes less and less time for rust to set in -- and